 - Users are not allowed to view or sniff around other users' database.

 As you can see, the features are limited.
-But, I guess it is just enough for learning and testing purpose.
+But, I guess that's just enough for learning and testing purpose.

-And more importantly, if you violate any one of the above rules, you might be banned.
-So, be gentle!
+And more importantly, if you violate any one of the above rules, you might be banned from using Webminal.
+So, please be gentle!

 Wait for 2 minutes before logging in to your account.
 And then, login to access the online Terminal where you can run Linux commands.
 Once you logged in, you will see a few options on the top bar.
 These options allows you to,